Sipley/proposal-defense/index.md

 ## Overview

-> - Work with EPSCoR researchers to identify a suitable problem and dataset
+- Work with EPSCoR researchers to identify a suitable problem and dataset
-> - Create modules to walk through solving problem using software process
+- Create modules to walk through solving problem using software process
-> - Self-sustaining by design
+- Deliver modules through VIP course
-> - Help train a diverse workforce
+- Self-sustaining by design

 ---